Dual moguls isn’t a new event — just new to the Winter Olympics.

 More than a year after the women’s ski cross final took place in Beijing, Switzerland’s Fanny Smith received her Olympic bronze medal as a long saga reached its conclusion.

-During the Beijing Games, Smith finished third in the big final but received a yellow card for making contact with Germany’s Daniela Maier near the end of the race.
-That penalty bumped Smith down to fourth and upgraded Maier to a bronze medal.
+During the Beijing Games, Smith finished 3rd in the big final but received a yellow card for making contact with Germany’s Daniela Maier near the end of the race.
+That penalty bumped Smith down to 4th and upgraded Maier to a bronze medal.
 Smith appealed the decision and, six days after the Closing Ceremony, was reinstated as the bronze medalist after a panel determined that the contact was “neither intentional nor avoidable.”

 That decision was appealed by Maier to the Court of Arbitration for Sport, and eventually, in December 2022, an agreement was reached to award two bronze medals, which Smith and Maier would share.
 Smith received her bronze medal at a ceremony held in April 2023.